DPenner1/Primell/README.md

 Primell was created as an experiment.
 I had intended on creating a more serious language down the road and Primell was a learning step.
 Also, it was amusing to create a programming language that doesn't allow 0 or 1 in its code.

+# Overview

+_This overview presents high-level highlights of Primell, see the [wiki](https://github.com/DPenner1/Primell/wiki) for details._

-# Data types
+## Data types

 Primell has but two data types:

 - Numbers (arbitrary precision rational, IEEE 754-like support of infinity and NaN)
-- "Lists" of these two datatypes
+- "Lists" of these two datatypes (including infinite length lists)

 Other familiar data types are only simulated with these.
 For example:
 - Boolean: A non-empty list consisting of only prime numbers is considered true.
 Anything else is false.
 (This is the truest truth, but alternative truths are configurable.)
 - There aren't really others yet.

-Primell's lists are not really lists but they are more like dynamic arrays.
-Here are its properties:

-- 0-indexed
-- Can be infinite
-- Attempting to access an index not yet set implicitly fills the list up to that point with empty lists
-- A 1-element list is not distinguishable from its containing element

-A corollary of that last point is that a number can be treated as a one-element list in every context.

-# Operators
+## Operators

 With most allowed characters being used for numbers, operators are completely made of symbols.
 Most of them are intuitive though.
 Really.
 Especially with stretches of imagination.